hexlabsio/kloudformation/docs/get-started/get-started.md

 # KloudFormation

-KloudFormation is a one-to-one mapping of Amazon's Cloudformation generated into a Kotlin library allowing users to write type safe stacks in Kotlin.
+KloudFormation is a one-to-one mapping of Amazon's CloudFormation generated into a Kotlin library allowing users to write type safe stacks in Kotlin.

 KloudFormation can be invoked in many ways allowing any project to use it, not just Kotlin projects.